 - This length is necessary for significant pieces to be released less frequently than smaller eBook editions allow.
 (Release schedule: Approx. every 2–3 years.)

 - This is the most expensive option and will take the longest time to produce.

 - This is a great way for authors with previously published material who have regained rights from the publisher to package and offer through their website or other popular online channels such as Amazon.com.

 Not every eBook needs to be the size of a traditional book.
 The “dirty little secret” of traditional publishing is that word count drives page count.
 In turn, page count drives the retail price.
 Publishers know they need to achieve a certain retail price so they can wholesale it at a 50 percent discount and still break even or profit from a book project.
 (Yep.
 Publishing is a business.)

 I’m convinced: there are a lot of books published that would be better if they were 15,000 or even 5,000 words.
 When you take the traditional publishing pricing model out of the equation, every size eBook is on the table.
 This allows the author to focus on the target audience and reaching them in a way that moves them to some type of measurable action without being restricted in size by superfluous pricing models.

-What will be the word count of your next ebook?
+What is the optimal word count for your next eBook?
 Why?